cryptosphere/cryptosphere/README.md

 2. Bandwidth: greedy peers will consume content from the system without contributing bandwidth in return

+The Cryptosphere prevents greed by encouraging reciprocity through a sort of bartering system: storage is traded for storage and bandwidth, and bandwidth is traded for bandwidth.
+Peers select the best trading partners based on their own self-interest and all available data, then engage in trades.
+Trades with newcomers are initially considered risky, but have the potential to grow into a potentially fruitful relationship.

+Storage is negotiated in units called "creds" which equate to storing a single byte for one day (86400 seconds).
+At the end of the day peers can determine if the exchange was mutually beneficial and decide to renegotiate it for another day.
+Peers will avoid renegotiating with other peers that did not faithfully provide a service.
+The goal is for peers to eventually form long-term, ongoing relationships of storing particular pieces of data to ensure it remains highly available.

+By default the Cryptosphere software is tuned to be a somewhat altruistic risk taker in the interests of making the Cryptosphere as a whole a more useful and robust system.
+In the future it should be possible to tune the Cryptosphere to your needs as an individual peer, being as altruistic or stingy as you like.
+Altruistic peers will improve system robustness at the expense of being an easy target for greedy peers.
+Stingy peers will be difficult to trade with and will favor established members of the community with a good reputation among a large body of peers that the stingy peer knows directly.

 How the Cryptosphere stores data
 --------------------------------